-Thus those who follow in the light of the prophetic word saw that, instead of coming to the earth at the termination of the 2300 days in 1844, Christ then entered the most holy place of the heavenly sanctuary to perform the closing work of atonement preparatory to His coming (The Great Controversy, p.
+Thus those who follow in the light of the prophetic word saw that, instead of coming to the earth at the termination of the 2300 days in 1844, Christ then entered the most holy place of the heavenly sanctuary to perform the closing work of atonement preparatory to His coming (Ellen G. White, The Great Controversy, p.
 422).But before Oct.
 22, 1844 the Seventh Day Adventists believed something very different:

 Hiram Edson, one of this group, lived in central New York State at Port Gibson.
 He was the leader of the Adventist in that area.
-The believers met in his home on October 22, 1844, to await the coming of the Lord (Early Writings, p.
-XVIII).Elsewhere Ellen G. White wrote about this time period:
+The believers met in his home on October 22, 1844, to await the coming of the Lord (Ellen G. White, Early Writings, p.
+18).Elsewhere Ellen G. White wrote about this time period:

 When he had received the drink, Jesus said, It is finished.
 With that, he bowed his head and gave up his spirit (John 19:30).The words It is finished do NOT mean the end of the moral law, but shows the plan of redemption was finished at that point, according to the Lord Jesus.
 This is further confirmed by the following:

 And when Jesus had cried out again in a loud voice, he gave up his spirit.
 At that moment the curtain of the temple was torn in two from top to bottom.
 The earth shook and the rocks split (Mt.
 27:50,51).The tearing of the temple's curtain, before the Holy of Holies, shows that the whole system of sacrifice for sins is now over with once and for all since "the Lamb of God" [Jesus] was slain on the cross for our sins.
 Clearly, there is no more sacrifice for sin since the cross (Heb.10:10-14).
 Col. 1:20 supplements this truth: